Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Methods

-Two qualitatively different situations can be found.
-If $\alpha > 1$, the global flux vanishes for large enough values of $\kappa$: $ \Js ( + \infty ) = 0$.
-If $\alpha = 1$, the global flux converges to a finite non-zero value, $ \Js ( + \infty ) > 0$.
+From that, two qualitatively different situations can be found.
+If $\alpha > 1$, the global flux tends to vanish as $\kappa$ goes to infinity: $ \Js ( + \infty ) = 0$.
+Instead, if $\alpha = 1$, the global flux converges to a finite non-zero value, $ \Js ( + \infty ) > 0$.
 Such systems are similar to those having a non-vanishing global flux when $Q = 0$ in the chemostatted case.
-As before, a necessary but not sufficient condition for this to happen is to have a \emph{seed-independent} mode of production.
+As before, if the constraints are incompatible, $\Js ( \kappa )$ is a monotonous function, attaining its maximum when the $X$ species is completely depleted as shown by the red curve in Fig.~\ref{fig:Hinshelwood_current}d.
+In the system with specific degradation, this corresponds to impose a diverging degradation rate, $\kappa^\ast = \kappa_\text{c} = + \infty$.